 Some basic, but necessary things you will need to sign up include a Paypal or Payoneer account, a photo of yourself, and a brief bio.

 For your first course, a key decision to make is whether or not you want to offer your course for free or for a price.
 Some instructors offer a free course initially in order to gain students and learn with little risk.

 Before publishing you will need to write a course summary for your landing page and decide on your title and subtitle.
 Here’s an article that talks about the importance of using keywords on your landing page.
 Play around with these.
 You’ll also need a course logo or image (no text).

 The Udemy publishing tool is pretty simple to navigate – provided that you have solidified the flow and content of your course.
-Just follow the Udemy course roadmap, inputting information such as price and coupons, course goals (this is why you have to create these in step 1!), who should take your course, who should not take your course, what students need to know or do before taking course, etc. And of course you will upload your curriculum, lectures, sections and goals, PDFs, audio files and mashups.
+Just follow the Udemy course roadmap, inputting information such as price and coupons, course goals (this is why you have to create these in step 1!), who should take your course, who should not take your course, and what students need to know or do before taking the course, etc. And of course, you will upload your curriculum, lectures, sections and goals, PDFs, audio files, and mashups.

 Make sure to add a free preview.

 And if after all that you think you are done, not quite so fast!
 Remember that Udemy quality checklist?
 Now’s the time to test your knowledge of it.
 You will submit your course for review/approval by Udemy when you hit publish.
 Don’t expect to be approved the first time!
 Your course will be evaluated against the quality checklist.
 Any recommendations made by Udemy must be made before the course will be released.

 10. Be ready to fail, learn, promote and repeat